Crypt212/obsidian-vault/Notes/Software Engineering/PHP Language/PHP.md

 - [in_array()](https://www.phptutorial.net/php-tutorial/php-in_array/) – check if a value exists in an array.
 - [array_reverse()](https://www.phptutorial.net/php-tutorial/php-array_reverse/) – reverse the order of elements in an array.
 - [array_merge()](https://www.phptutorial.net/php-tutorial/php-array_merge/) – merge multiple arrays into one.
-#### Sorting
-- [ksort()](https://www.phptutorial.net/php-tutorial/php-ksort/) – sort array keys of an associative array.
-- [usort()](https://www.phptutorial.net/php-tutorial/php-usort/) – sort an array with a user-defined function.
-- [asort()](https://www.phptutorial.net/php-tutorial/php-asort/) – sort an associative array and maintain the index association.
-- [uasort()](https://www.phptutorial.net/php-tutorial/php-uasort/) – sort an associative array with a user-defined comparison function and maintains the index association.
-- [uksort()](https://www.phptutorial.net/php-tutorial/php-uksort/) – sort the keys of an array with a user-defined comparison function.

 - `...` is a [spread operator](https://www.phptutorial.net/php-tutorial/php-spread-operator/), which unzips array content inside other arrays.
 - [Spread operator](https://www.phptutorial.net/php-tutorial/php-spread-operator/) performs better than the [array_merge()](https://www.phptutorial.net/php-tutorial/php-array_merge/) function because it is a language construct and a function call.